Understanding Interesterified Soybean Oil: What You Need to Know

 TL;DR

-Interesterified soybean oil (ISO) is a modified fat created through interesterification, which rearranges the fatty acids in triglycerides.
-It serves as a healthier alternative to trans fats in food products, improving texture and stability without increasing saturated fat content.
+Interesterified soybean oil is a modified fat created through a process called interesterification, which rearranges the fatty acids in soybean oil to improve its texture and stability without increasing saturated fat content.
+It is commonly used as a substitute for trans fats in various food products.

 Is Soybean Oil Keto-Friendly?
-A Comprehensive Guide

-Does Soybean Oil Contain Soy?
-Understanding the Basics
+Is Soybean Oil Soy?
+Understanding the Connection

 Ready to source an ingredient?